- Pay attention to deadlines. Be on time.

 - Come to class with questions.

 - Don’t monopolize conversations, and elicit input from everyone.
+Give people time to speak, English is not most people's first language.

 - If you use someone else's writing, images, or code, give them credit.
 It's only fair, it's what you'd want, and failing to give credit is a serious problem.
+You will get more credit by giving it rather than taking it.

 - Experimentation is naturally messy but the results are more valuable when you clear away the stuff that didn't work.
 Document stuff, don’t store it.